 The dashboard has three main sections, “Your Account,” “Smart DNS” and “VPN,” each of which can be used to control various aspects of the service.

 From the main section of the dashboard, you can see your subscription’s status, view the billing plan and see how much time you’ve got left on your current subscription.

-More so, you can add a subscription, update your IP address for the DNS service and see if the DNS is configured yet for your device.
+More so, you can add a subscription (Save 53.35% on Unlocator now!), update your IP address for the DNS service and see if the DNS is configured yet for your device.